hpesoj/gsl-pointers/PROPOSAL.md

 };
 ```

-Would be improved by using `indirect`:
+This would be improved by using `indirect`:

 ```c++
 class foo